protesilaos/vin-light-syntax/README.md

 # Vin syntax theme (light version)

-Medium contrast theme that is inspired by grapes.
-Its most prevalent colours are variants of violet, green, red, magenta, and cyan.
+Medium contrast theme inspired by vinyards and grapes.
+Its most prevalent colours are variants of green, violet, red, magenta, and cyan.

 *Vin* is available in standalone light and dark syntax themes (see further info below).